Tajiks: Turkmenistan

 According to the last Soviet census in 1989, there were 3,149 Tajiks in Turkmenistan, or less than 0.1% of the total population of 3.5 million at that time.
-The first population census of independent Turkmenistan conducted in 1995 showed 3,103 Tajiks in a population of 4.4 million (0.07%), most of them (1,922) concentrated in the eastern provinces of Lebap and Mary adjoining the borders with Afghanistan and Uzbekistan.
+The first population census of independent Turkmenistan, conducted in 1995, showed 3,103 Tajiks in a population of 4.4 million (0.07%), most of whom (1,922) were concentrated in the eastern provinces of Lebap and Mary, which adjoin the borders with Afghanistan and Uzbekistan.

 Russia

 The population of Tajiks in Russia was about 350,236 according to the 2021 census, up from 38,000 in the last Soviet census of 1989.
-Most Tajiks came to Russia after the dissolution of the Soviet Union, often as guest workers in places like Moscow and Saint Petersburg or federal subjects near the Kazakhstan border.
+Most Tajiks came to Russia after the dissolution of the Soviet Union, often as guest workers in places such as Moscow and Saint Petersburg, or in federal subjects near the Kazakhstan border.
 There are currently estimated to be over one million Tajik guest workers living in Russia, with their remittances accounting for as much as half of Tajikistan's economy.

 Pakistan

 There are an estimated 220,000 Tajiks in Pakistan as of 2012, mainly refugees from Afghanistan.
-During the 1990s, as a result of the Tajikistan Civil War, between 700 and 1,200 Tajiks arrived in Pakistan, mainly as students, the children of Tajik refugees in Afghanistan.
-In 2002, around 300 requested to return home and were repatriated back to Tajikistan with the help of the IOM, UNHCR and the two countries' authorities.
+During the 1990s, as a result of the Tajikistan Civil War, between 700 and 1,200 Tajiks arrived in Pakistan, mainly as students, or as the children of Tajik refugees in Afghanistan.
+In 2002, around 300 requested to return home and were repatriated to Tajikistan with the help of the IOM, UNHCR, and the authorities of both countries.

 United States

-8,414 Tajiks live in the United States.
+There are 8,414 Tajiks living in the United States.